Matt-Cowen/Vittler/README.md

 ## **Future Features**

-The original scope was to include meal planning functionality to the site, but I decided this was far above and beyond the necessary requirements for this project.
+The original scope was to include bot meal planning and comment/rating functionality to the site, but I decided this was far above and beyond the necessary requirements for this project.

 # **Wireframes**